Wake dynamics of a square cylinder while moving upward in quiescent water: Methodology

 The effect of time separation on the truncation and precision errors is discussed in detail in the literature~\cite{VanOudheusden2013}.
 With a high sampling rate, time separation can be reduced, and the truncation error can also be reduced.
 However, precision errors will increase (\cite{VanOudheusden2013}).
 Therefore, the pressure field estimated using the Navier-Stokes equations is not error-free, even with time-resolved data.
 Thus, for unsteady flows, the Poisson pressure equation is preferred; however, appropriate boundary conditions are critical.
 The Poisson pressure equation can be derived by taking the divergence of equation \ref{equ1},

 In this study, Dirichlet boundary conditions were selected.
+The Dirichlet boundary conditions were imposed by prescribing fixed values of velocity and pressure at the domain boundaries as

+where \(\mathbf{U}_w(t)\) is the prescribed wall velocity following the imposed acceleration profile.
 The pressure Poisson equation approach requires the evaluation of a second derivative of the velocity, which is not a direct measurement of PIV.
 The primary sources of error in the pressure Poisson equation are non-exact boundary conditions and the calculation of velocity gradients.
 However, by adopting specific measures during the experiments, the error can be minimized in the pressure Poisson equation (~\cite{Pan2016}).
 In the present study, in solving the pressure Poisson equation, the iteration was repeated until the root mean square error was reduced to the order of $10^{-5}$.